How to Apply

 Do I need to choose a mentor before applying to the M.S. program?
 Human Genetics M.S. students do not need to choose a mentor before they start graduate school.
 Instead, M.S. students perform two laboratory rotations their first year and then choose a mentor during that time.

 Where do VCU graduate students live?
 Most students live off campus.
-There is on-campus housing for graduate students, but you should plan to apply early for on-campus housing if interested in this option.
+There is on-campus housing graduate students, but you should plan to apply early for on-campus housing if interested in this option.